yoavfreund/UCSD_BigData_2015/notebooks/MRJOB-EMR-Cookbook/MRJOB-EMR-Cookbook.md

 ### Other useful information
 - You can SSH into the name node as explained [here](HadoopClusterAccess.md).
 You can manually import files to hdfs after sshing into the namenode.
 - Pandas, scikit-learn, numpy etc are now pre installed in the clusters.
 If you need to use other packages, you can either ask a TA to have it pre-installed on new clusters, or by using the `--bootstrap` option (see mrjob documentation).
 - Its generally helpful to profile your code to optimize execution time.
-Kevin provided the following description for how to use profiling.
+You can read about profilers [in the python documentation here](https://docs.python.org/2/library/profile.html).